What Is The Best Life Jacket For Kayak Fishing?

 Kayaking Life Jacket Buying Guide

-Choosing a PFD is a major decision that can cost a lot of money depending on the brand, model, and extras you choose.
-Here are some of the main features to look for when kayak fishing, as well as a comparison of some of the most common kayaking PFDs.
+Choosing a PFD is a significant decision that can cost money depending on your brand, model, and extras.
+Here are some main features to look for when kayaking and fishing, as well as a comparison of some of the most common kayaking PFDs.

 WHAT EXACTLY IS A PFD?